Deploy on Heroku

 It's totally free to sign up, and will allow you to deploy your application for free on a small instance.

-You can choose to use either a SMTP Server or Mailgun.
+You can choose between a SMTP Server or a Mailgun account.

 Deploying your instance